Your project’s README is your project’s constitution

 This approach mirrors the common technical mantra, that each pull request should solve exactly one problem.
 If a pull request review is forced to answer two questions (1) “is this the right technical solution to the problem?*, and (2) “are we solving the right problem?”, the “right” way to do it is in two distinct pull requests to keep unrelated discussions distinct and adequately memorialized.

-To continue the legal metaphor, deferring to the README is the open source equivalent of appealing to the Supreme Court.
-Just as the US Constitution sets the foundation for what the US government should and shouldn’t do and how it should go about solving problems, so too does a project’s README dictate the four corners of the project’s efforts and the means by which it’s permitted to solve them.
+To continue the legal metaphor, deferring to the readme is the open source equivalent of appealing to the Supreme Court.
+Just as the US Constitution sets the foundation for what the US government should and shouldn’t do and how it should go about solving problems, so too does a project’s readme dictate the four corners of the project’s efforts and the means by which it’s permitted to solve them.
 Think of it as a contract between the project and its users saying “this project will provide the service of tackling these problems in this way”.

 Moving beyond bullets

 As your project evolves and becomes more mature, so too should your stated goals.
 Maybe you expand those goals to document the project’s philosophy, like WordPress and Jekyll do.
 Maybe you add an explicit code of conduct.
 You might also need to document any underlying assumptions you’re making about the problem space.
-Eventually these may move to dedicated docs, but almost without exception, they begin their legal existence as a line or two in the README (and not solely in your head or communicated ad hoc).
+Eventually these may move to dedicated docs, but almost without exception, they begin their legal existence as a line or two in the readme (and not solely in your head or communicated ad hoc).

 When you start a new open source project, you know what problems you’re trying to solve and how you’d solve them.
 As the project matures, “you” becomes “we”, and it becomes even more important that you write down these foundational beliefs so that you can communicate them to others and establish shared norms (which you can then later enforce without prejudice or drama).
-Your project README doesn’t just communicate the “what” and “how”, it communicates the “why”, and serves as your most effective tool to combat open source scope creep and technical debt.
+Your project readme doesn’t just communicate the “what” and “how”, it communicates the “why”, and serves as your most effective tool to combat open source scope creep and technical debt.

 If you enjoyed this post, you might also enjoy:

-Ben Balter is the Director of Engineering Operations and Culture at GitHub, the world’s largest software development platform.
-Previously, as Chief of Staff for Security, he managed the office of the Chief Security Officer, improving overall business effectiveness of the Security organization through portfolio management, strategy, planning, culture, and values.
+Ben Balter is the Director of Hubber Enablement within the Office of the COO at GitHub, the world’s largest software development platform, ensuring all Hubbers can do their best (remote) work.
+Previously, he served as the Director of Technical Business Operations, and as Chief of Staff for Security, he managed the office of the Chief Security Officer, improving overall business effectiveness of the Security organization through portfolio management, strategy, planning, culture, and values.
 As a Staff Technical Program manager for Enterprise and Compliance, Ben managed GitHub’s on-premises and SaaS enterprise offerings, and as the Senior Product Manager overseeing the platform’s Trust and Safety efforts, Ben shipped more than 500 features in support of community management, privacy, compliance, content moderation, product security, platform health, and open source workflows to ensure the GitHub community and platform remained safe, secure, and welcoming for all software developers.
 Before joining GitHub’s Product team, Ben served as GitHub’s Government Evangelist, leading the efforts to encourage more than 2,000 government organizations across 75 countries to adopt open source philosophies for code, data, and policy development.
 More about the author →

 This page is open source.
 Please help improve it.